ZehaoL45/QinWallLabourCost/README.md

 - Andrew Bevan
 ## Getting Started

-1. Open the main_v2.Rmd to ensure the working directory work.
+1. Open the main_v2.Rmd to confirm the working directory is correctly set.
 2. Run the script in the R folder to reproduce the analysis.
+Processing time is typically over an hour and may vary depending on computer performance.
 3. Run MC_5h.R and MC_10h.R for sensitivity analysis.

 ## Session Info